-There are many treatments for a herniated or bulged discs.
-“At our Victoria Chiropractic clinic, Mind Body Spine, we get great results by decompressing the discs using a variety of treatment modalities including corrective chiropractic adjustments, spinal decompression and spinal rehabilitation and we see fantastic results.
-We find that it is not just one thing that gets patients back into good health, but rather a combination of in office treatments and at home rehabilitation that is specifically designed to relieve you of your symptoms.
-Once this has been accomplished it is also important to find strategies to prevent further re-occurrence of the same injury in the future.
-It’s also just as important to have prevention strategies for people that do not have any disc problems, to ensure that they stay healthy for life.”
-Make sure that you are taking the right steps to either avoid or heal from a disc injury by seeing your corrective chiropractor.
+There are many treatments for herniated or bulged discs.
+“At our Victoria Chiropractic clinic, Mind Body Spine, we see consistent and fantastic results by decompressing the discs using a variety of treatment modalities, including corrective chiropractic adjustments, spinal decompression and spinal rehabilitation.
+We find that it is not just one modality that gets patients back into good health, but rather a combination of in-office treatments and at-home rehabilitation specifically designed to relieve you of your symptoms, that get the best results.
+Once this has been accomplished, it’s important to find strategies to prevent future recurrence of the same injury.”